Frijol/climate-change/GLOSSARY.md

 ## CTL
 coal to liquid (a synthetic fuel/synfuel) [wiki](https://en.wikipedia.org/wiki/Coal_liquefaction)

+## curtailment
+the reduction of output of a renewable resource below what it could have otherwise produced, used e.g. by the CAISO to reduce the problem of oversupply

 ## CVM
 contingent valuation methodology: a standard non-market valuation technique for renewable energy technology, based in economic theory and survey methodology specifically asking willingness to pay [Polis]